-AS stands for ‘Advanced Subsidiary’ and A for ‘Advanced’ level qualifications and are the traditional post-GCSE qualification.
-They are classed as a level 3 qualification, and usually take two years to complete full-time.
+AS-level and A-level are the post-GCSE qualifications in England, Wales and Northern Ireland.
+They are classed as A-level 3 qualification, and usually take two years to complete if you’re studying full-time.

-How do they work?
+How do A-levels work?

-Can I take them?
+Can I take A-levels?

-Where can I take them?
+Where can I take A-levels?

 Will I have to pay to study AS- and A-levels?

-What kind of subjects can I do?
+What kind of subjects can I study at A-level?

-Are they difficult?
+Are A-level studies difficult?

-Where will they take me?
+Where will A-levels take me?

-Updated on 29-Sep-2015
+Updated on 18-Mar-2022

 No featured article